Thursday, July 16, 2020

 In order to free ourselves from racial prejudice we first need to rise above our nature as tribal creatures.
 You think you’re not tribal?
 Look in the mirror.
 What do you see?

 I now live in a place some continue to view as part of the former Confederacy.
 The news is currently filled with images of that reconciliation.
-I recently drove behind a truck that was plastered with Confederate emblems and flying an actual flag from the rear bumper, as if to say, “I continue to stand for the wrong-headed, traitorous movement that lost the Civil War.”
+I recently drove behind a truck that was plastered with emblems and flying an actual Confederate flag from the rear bumper, as if to say, “I continue to stand for the wrong-headed, traitorous movement that lost the Civil War.”
 But that’s judgmental.
 It’s their tribe, and as another flag they like to wave from an earlier war aggressively states, “Don’t Tread on Me!”

-We also need to gain an understanding of the privileges many of us take for granted –white, male or otherwise.
+We also need to gain an understanding of the privileges many of us take for granted –white, male, or otherwise.

 My only experience as a minority was during a month I spent volunteering for Earthwatch in Honolulu, Hawaii.
 I was considered a “Haole” (how-lee.)
 This is a term usually applied by native Hawaiians or Polynesians to Caucasians.
 It is not necessarily derogatory, depending on context, but it is often negative.
-It was an eye opener that kept me on my guard.
+It was an eye-opener that kept me on my guard.
 Living there permanently would mean adjusting to the notion of always being viewed as an outsider, with limitations on my rights and sidelong glances from those who dislike me without knowing me.
-But at the end of the month I was able to simply fly back to my privileged place on the Mainland and resume where I’d left off.
+But at the end of the month, I was able to simply fly back to my privileged place on the Mainland and resume where I’d left off.
 Even police can take off their uniforms at day’s end and get a break from scrutiny.
 But people of color cannot for a minute remove their skins.

-I’ve encountered a wall of denial built around my white male friends.
-The suggestion that we have benefited from white privilege, particularly as males, sometimes triggers a defensive response.
-They point to a life of hard work (earned privilege) and a less than privileged upbringing.
-Everyone I know lived in a home with one or more working parents.
+Everyone I know lived in a home with one or more parents.
 That is privileged in itself.
-This generally leads into a discussion about how those less fortunate need to “pick themselves up by their bootstraps and stop living off of the welfare state funded by our taxes.”
+This generally leads to statements like, "Poverty is a choice," and how "those less fortunate need to pick themselves up by their bootstraps and stop living off of the welfare state funded by our taxes.”

 “But they might not have boots, or straps,” I say.

 I later applied for and was promoted within a large corporation without much effort.
 I worked hard, but hard work is entirely separate from the privilege that eased my journey.
-Had I been openly gay, an entire spectrum of privilege would have been snatched away from me.

 “Can you imagine what it’s like to feel that people assume I got my job because of my race or gender, or to have to work twice as hard as someone else to be considered for a job?”

 Politicians as far back as Nixon have employed a “Southern Strategy” of focusing on racial issues to gain votes from a fearful white working class.
-It’s a real vote getter, but as our national demographics evolve the strategy is beginning to backfire.
+It’s a real vote-getter, but as our national demographics evolve, the strategy is beginning to backfire.
 The assumption is that a gain in privilege by one race is part of an equation that results in a loss by another.
 Is that true?
 Is privilege a social currency that can neither be created nor destroyed – it just changes hands?
 Or can we learn to share?

 “They tore down which statue?
 Well, that’s not right.”